 Well, how and why may the alliance have a healing effect?

 Hmm, to begin with, how and why do you think a mutual agreement about the goals and tasks may impact the client’s motivation and the sense of empowerment in own healing process?
 Is the correlation between agreement and engagement psychologically inexplicable, or can we find theories that explain the “causal” character of the link between both variables?
 Well, do your own research on the topic…

 Now, let’s have a look at a possibly healing role of a close relationship, the “emotional bond”.
 Is it really so hard to understand and explain?
-You might think that since Bowlby published his first work on attachment, the neuroscience of human relationships has advanced and our understanding of the “social brain” has deepened.
+Since Bowlby published his first work on attachment, the neuroscience of human relationships has advanced and our understanding of the “social brain” has deepened.

-You may also think that the impact of social connectedness on mental and physical health is well researched and commonly understood, both from biological and psychosocial points of view.
-Finally, you may think that the well-known, potentially lethal consequences of loneliness, cast some light on the healing power of positive inter-human relationships.
-Well, obviously not everyone agrees with you.
-There are still some researchers out there who can’t figure out how and why a close and safe human relationship may be an agent of change irrespective of the applied treatment.
+The impact of social connectedness on mental and physical health is well researched and commonly understood, both from biological and psychosocial points of view.
+Finally, the well-known, potentially lethal consequences of loneliness, cast some light on the healing power of positive inter-human relationships.

 Therapeutic alliance in Emotional Safeness Therapy

 Having said that, let’s take a look at the EST model.
 Awareness, Safeness, Connectedness and Empowerment – no therapy would explicitly neglect these qualities of psychological functioning.
-But there are ways of delivering any therapy that can undermine them.
+There are many ways of enhancing them and no single approach has a monopoly.
+But there are also ways of delivering any therapy that can undermine those qualities.
 So, although the EST has its own technical repertoire and explanatory models, the approach requires from the therapist extreme flexibility and sensibility to the client.
 When therapists are fixed on protocols, it’s easy to lose sight of the purpose.